keunlee/k8s-operators-over-ez/docs/01-00-introduction.md

 # Introduction

+This guide serves all but one purpose:

+**To help assist people like you to understand how to write kubernetes operators**

 ## How to Learn to Write Operators Using this Resource

+The approach to learning from this resource is composed into the following components (not in any particular order).

+- direct and straighforward explanation of things
+- illustrations
+- links to other related resources
+- step by step instructions
+- labs
+- repetition

+The views and opinions w/in this guide are that of the author.
+You may not agree with all the views expressed.
+Feel free to raise a defect/issue/etc whereever you encounter one.

+You will see that the labs are pretty basic in regards to a functional aspect of an operator.
+While the complexity of the labs may increase, the author's hope is that it does in a comprehensible and easy to understand fashion.

+The point is to illustrate, explain, and eventually, have you get to the point of not thinking about language and api semantics, but to get you to focus on what you want to build and what you want your operator to do.

 ## What's an Operator?

 ## Types of Operators

+With regards to the Red Hat's Operator SDK, the following Operator Types are supported:

+- Golang Operators
+- Helm Operators
+- Ansible Operators

+But wait, there's more!
+Outside of the Operator SDK ecosystem:

+- Java Operators
+- Python Operators
+- Javascript/Typescript Operators
+- JSONNET Operators

+It should be noted there is a certain amount of flexibility and choice that you have

 ## Operator Tooling & Resources